This was my favorite and easiest post to write because I just had to list down my go to set of baby travel products.

-1. To efficiently use our money we prefer purchases that last through the infant to toddler stage.
+To efficiently use our money we prefer purchases that last through the infant to toddler stage.
 That means you get a minimum use of anywhere between 2-4 years per child.

-2. We usually buy items at least 2-3 weeks before our trips.
+We usually buy items at least 2-3 weeks before our trips.
 That gives us enough time to test it for its intended purpose and also gives our toddler time to get adjusted to the new item.

 That means if anything goes wrong on shorter trips, we can return the item after coming back home.

 On my last India trip with my son, I discovered folding potties a day prior to traveling, I requested expedited shipping for free (they happily agreed!) and I had the potty on my steps 4 hours before we were due to leave for the airport.

-5. I also recommend checking in-depth real reviews of travel gear by real users on the seller website for quality and usability.
+I also recommend checking in-depth real reviews of travel gear by real users on the seller website for quality and usability.
 I love Amazon for this reason as well, Amazon reviewers tend to leave very detailed reviews with pros and cons for most items.

-6. Don’t make the mistake of thinking babies and toddlers travel gear as frivolous and non-essential.
+Don’t make the mistake of thinking babies and toddlers travel gear as frivolous and non-essential.
 Sometimes (scratch that, most times) the correct travel gear can mean all the difference between a hair-raising trip and a memorable trip.

 Packing baby and toddler travel gear becomes easier with time.
-You may not think so now but it’ true.
-So don’t worry and just enjoy your vacation.
+You may not think so now but it’s true.

 And without much further ado, I introduce our favorite (essential) baby and toddler travel gear: